Bir-Paragliding-Community/Bircom/index.md

 and send it to a central server.
 We are currently working on secure, long-term data storage and privacy protection measures.

-With the Autumn Season of 2024 we are in the process of adding 14 more repeater and base stations to our existing stations.
-All these are already either deployed or will be in place by the middle of October 2024.
-The exact locations are not publicly available but the extent of coverage is pretty good.
-You can see pilots flying on any day as they fly on the tracker link above.
+In order to give these stations and the infrastructure  a permanent shape, we are in the process of incorporating a Section 8, non profit entity.
+We hope that once this is done, the initiative that has given us a lot of hope will continue to grow.
+In addition to tracking, this non-profit will explore ways to expedite the Search and Rescue efforts for persons in distress in locations that are not easily accessible.
+A lot of discussion has gone into this SAR initiative and you will hear more on this website of the progress made.

-These stations are managed and taken care of by local Bir based community partners.
-We thank them all for their public service as no monetary gains are there for them and they are doing all this for public good.
+These stations were managed and taken care of by local Bir based community partners.
+However, for the sake of permanence, other alternatives are also being explored.
+We thank all those who gave their time and effort for their public service as no monetary gains are there for them and they are doing all this for public good.
 Thank You all.

 ### How do I contribute to the community?